 Collaborate as a product data scientist on the customer onboarding team

 Run randomized experiments and work with product management to make key product decisions based on test results

 Create and maintain core data tables and key metrics related to new user engagement using Scala, Python, and SQL

-Design and maintain AB testing interface UI, and collaborate with the experimentation team to improve our testing process
+Design and maintain AB testing interface UI, and collaborate with the experimentation / data science team to improve our testing process